acje/quality-attributes/README.md

 Availability is one of the most common factors in lists and models of system behavior.

 It is considered part of security in the CIA-triad and the Parkerian Hexad.
 It is considered a "higher level goal" in TOGAF, encapsulating capabilities that will make it possible to maintain availability over time.
 We find it in the more system state focused space of the CAP-theorem.
 And all the way down to the RAS and RAS+M meme like lists of system attributes used to sell expensive hardware.
-The definition of availability range from very strict in the CAP-theorem and Parkerian Hexad to less stict in most of the other definitions and all the way down to the TOGAF definition which is just sircular; "Availability (the degree to which something is available for use)"
+The definition of availability range from very strict in the CAP-theorem and Parkerian Hexad to less strict in most of the other definitions and all the way down to the TOGAF definition which is just circular; "Availability (the degree to which something is available for use)"

 http://martin.kleppmann.com/2015/05/11/please-stop-calling-databases-cp-or-ap.html

 Availability in CAP is defined as “every request received by a non-failing [database] node in the system must result in a [non-error] response”.
 It’s not sufficient for some node to be able to handle the request: any non-failing node needs to be able to handle it.
 Many so-called “highly available” (i.e. low downtime) systems actually do not meet this definition of availability.

 Availability in the CAP theorem as explained by Martin Kleppmann.
-The definition also seems reasonable for stateless komponents.
+The definition also seems reasonable for stateless components.
 The major difference being that stateless distributed systems needs fewer external dependencies and therefore can have fewer failure modes.

 ---
 random notes, these will likely not make sense to you: